Jason Yarbrough, ANMT, CMT

 Why Massage?

-headaches, sciatica, low back pain, neck pain, shoulder pain, pins and needles, numbness and tingling (neuralgia), insomnia, stress, migraines, chronic pain, upper back pain, chronic muscle tension, arm pain, carpal tunnel syndrome, neck stiffness, general muscle hypertonicity, and more.
+headaches, sciatica, low back pain, neck pain, shoulder pain, pins and needles (neuralgia), numbness and tingling (paresthesia), insomnia, stress, migraines, chronic pain, upper back pain, chronic muscle tension, arm pain, carpal tunnel syndrome, neck stiffness, general muscle hypertonicity, and more.

 Here are some additional benefits massage therapy can offer: